Sadhanha/SoapBox/README.md

 Physicians spend an average of **2+ hours on documentation for every hour of patient care**.
 For a practice seeing 65+ patients a day, that's an unsustainable administrative burden — and it directly impacts the quality of care.

-Soapbox is built to fix that.
+SoapBox is built to fix that.

 ---